survoai/humalect-docs/docs/05-Integrations/integrations-overview.md

 # Cloud Providers
 ## Amazon Web Services (AWS)
-Amazon Web Services (AWS) is a cloud-based platform that provides a wide range of services, including compute, storage, and databases, as well as machine learning, analytics, and internet of things (IoT) functionality.
-It enables businesses to scale their infrastructure and applications on-demand, while reducing costs and increasing flexibility.
+Amazon Web Services (AWS) is a cloud-based platform that provides a wide range of services, including computing, storage, and databases, as well as machine learning, analytics, and Internet of Things (IoT) functionality.
+It enables businesses to scale their infrastructure and applications on demand while reducing costs and increasing flexibility.
 AWS is one of the most popular and widely-used cloud providers, with a global network of data centers and a large ecosystem of partners and developers.

-Here you can connect, setup and manage your infrastructure quickly.
+Here you can connect, set up and manage your infrastructure quickly.

 ## Microsoft Azure
 Microsoft Azure is a cloud computing platform and infrastructure created by Microsoft for building, deploying, and managing applications and services through a global network of Microsoft-managed data centers.
-It offers a wide range of services including compute, storage, databases, analytics, AI, Internet of things, and more.
-It is designed to help organizations to reduce costs, increase scalability and flexibility, and improve the availability and security of their IT infrastructure.
+It offers a wide range of services including computing, storage, databases, analytics, AI, the Internet of Things, and more.
+It is designed to help organizations reduce costs, increase scalability and flexibility, and improve the availability and security of their IT infrastructure.

 # Monitoring Tools